Mobile Menu

 Fruit can easily be used to sweeten many recipes.
 Bakers often use applesauce to eliminate much of the sugar called for in a recipe.
 (Be sure to buy unsweetened, plain applesauce since many varieties include added sugar).
 You can even enhance your Farm-to-Table platform by making your apple sauce.
 Banana puree and dried fruits can be used in sweet and savory sauces.

-Some authentic, chef-inspired sauces from Custom Culinary that use some sweet innovation include Habanero Orange, Al Pastor and Korean-Style Sweet Heat.
+Some authentic, chef-inspired sauces from Custom Culinary that use Habanero Orange.
 Our newly designed website features recipes such as Cozumel Crab Cakes with Habanero Orange Remoulade Sauce and Al Pastor Pork Kabobs.
 Take a stroll around www.customculinary.com for more recipes and insights.

 While I did talk about natural sugars like honey, maple syrup and coconut sugar, I did not state that they are necessarily healthy for you.
 They can be as addictive as refined sugar and are empty calories.
 While slightly better for you, I always preach “Everything in Moderation.”
 So, use your judgment, and choose what you feel is best for yourself, your staff and your patrons.